UA-Libraries-Research-Data-Services/EDirectChemInfo/02_EDirect_Data_Fields_Structure.md

 ## PubChem Compound EDirect Fields, Links, and Data

 This EDirectChemInfo repository mostly focuses on searching the PubChem Compound, PubMed, and PubChem BioAssay databases.
-So let's take a closer look at these three databases, starting with the PubChem Compound (pccompound) database.
+So let's take a closer look at these three databases, starting with the PubChem Compound (`-db pccompound`) database.
 The `einfo` arguments `-fields` and `-links` provide information about the available data fields and linked information, respectively:

 ```console